Convert Your Entire Air Suspension To A Passive Coil Spring Suspension. End Your Air Suspension Problems Forever...

 2003-2006 2WD And 4WD Navigator Air Strut To Coil Over Strut Conversion is the perfect solution to your air suspension problems.
-Designed to be very affordable, you can convert your air suspension to use standard shocks/struts and coil springs for less than the price of replacing one air strut.
+This is our most affordable kit for your vehicle, designed to convert the ENTIRE air suspension system to use passive struts and coil springs for LESS than the price of replacing just ONE Original Equipment air strut.

 This Conversion Kit Fits

 2003 Lincoln Navigator 2WD & 4WD, 2004 Lincoln Navigator 2WD & 4WD, 2005 Lincoln Navigator 2WD & 4WD, 2006 Lincoln Navigator 2WD & 4WD

 - To ensure best results, we recommend adding a suspension warning light elimination module.
 Call us BEFORE ordering for special low price on the module.

 These are the components and materials you can expect to find shipped with your new purchase.